 James (Jim) Buizer is Professor in the School of Natural Resources and the Environment and Interim Director of the Arizona Institutes for Resilient Environment and Societies, where he is also Director of the Climate Adaptation and International Development Program.
 Jim’s research interests are in sustainability science, adaptation to impacts of climate variability and change, institutional design and transformation, and boundary spanning organizations.

-Prior to joining the University of Arizona, Jim was Senior Advisor to Arizona State University (ASU) President Michael Crow, and Executive Director for Strategic Institutional Advancement in the Office of the President.
-He also held an appointment as Professor of Practice in Climate Adaptation Policy & Institutional Design in the School of Geographical Sciences and Urban Planning.
-Upon arriving ASU in September 2003 until July 2007 Professor Buizer served as founding Executive Director of the Office of Sustainability Initiatives in the Office of the President, where he led the conceptualization, design, and implementation of the University-wide Global Institute of Sustainability (GIOS) and its School of Sustainability, launched fall 2006, as the first of its kind in the world.
+Prior to joining the University of Arizona, Jim was Senior Advisor to Arizona State University (ASU) President Michael Crow, and Executive Director for Strategic Institutional Transformation in the Office of the President.
+Upon arriving at ASU in September 2003 until July 2007, he served as founding Executive Director of the Office of Sustainability Initiatives in the Office of the President, where he led the conceptualization, design, and implementation of the University-wide Global Institute of Sustainability (GIOS) and its School of Sustainability, launched fall 2006, as the first of its kind in the world.
 He maintains an appointment as Senior Sustainability Scientist at ASU.

 Buizer has published extensively on institutionalizing the science-to-action interface, integrating climate information into development decision processes, and climate assessments.
 He received his degrees in Oceanography, Marine Resource Economics, and Science Policy from the University of Washington, Seattle, Washington.